legiahoang/hoangblog/README.md

 Describe any challenges encountered while building the app.
 - Want to use  LiceCap, But it won't run on Linux.
 Stuck when try to install rails in windows 10(1 day times) ->go back to ubuntu.
 - Don't define markdown variable.
+- delete button won't work after deploy to Heroku
+- can't use delete function in _article.html.erb
+- try to use gem to create comment but fail

 ## License